© GeorgeRudy / iStockphoto

 The way CBI trainers support and guide you is one of the things that truly sets us apart.
 Usually, a trainer runs a workshop for a couple of days, and then you are on your own to complete all the certification requirements with minimal support.
 This is NOT the case with CBI!

 Your trainer is with you on your journey from beginning to end.
-She’ll contact you within the first few days of you starting and introduce herself.
-She’ll see every assignment that you submit, and will give you guidance on each one.
-She’ll continue to support you for as long as it takes for you to complete your course and will still be there for any questions you have or for guidance after you graduate.
+They will contact you within the first few days of you starting and introduce themselves.
+They will see every assignment that you submit, and will give you guidance on each one.
+They will continue to support you for as long as it takes for you to complete your course and will still be there for any questions you have or for guidance after you graduate.

 We believe the assignments you submit are crucial to your growth and development.
 They’re not simply a checklist that will be marked of by a nameless person in our admin team.
 Your trainer will give you suggestions and feedback on how you are progressing.
-She’s invested in your learning and truly cares about your success.
+They are invested in your learning and truly cares about your success.
+From time to time, your trainer might be unavailable to review an assignment.
+In this case, another trainer will provide you with feedback so you are not waiting.

 My CBI training changed my life and my whole way of thinking.
 The skills I learned impact all facets of my life.
 This is the best job I have ever had!